renai33/BITSS2016/README.md

 ![Version History](http://www.phdcomics.com/comics/archive/phd101212s.gif)

 At a fundamental level, the problem is that we do not create perfect products the first time around.
 We add to them, remove things from them, and revise them heavily.
-For word processing tasks, like the PhD Comics example, this is somewhat harmless, and really is only costing you time in finding the correct document, or some embarassment if you send the wrong document to a colleague.
+For word processing tasks, like the PhD Comics example, this is somewhat harmless, and really is only costing you time in finding the correct document, or some embarrassment if you send the wrong document to a colleague.

 If you are smart, you are already collecting, cleaning, reshaping, and analyzing your data in a way that is self documenting.
 That is to say, you are writing it in code, and are not modifying pieces of it by hand or in a GUI.
 The upside to this is reproducibility.
 The downside is that if any of your code is the wrong version, your whole pipeline gets bunked.